MJL502/KYChildSupportCalculator/README.md

 The program will round the parents totalMonthlyIncome to the correct $100 increment and then use that amount and the number of children to lookup the baseChildSupport.
 The child support table that is used in the calculation is read in from an external .csv file.
 This allows the file to be easily replaced with an updated version if/when the state updates the child support table.
-To ensure this calculator runs correctly make sure the .csv file is in the main project directory.

 This project is run from a .NET console application, written in c#.
 Ideally there would be a more user friendly interface and likely something cross platform.